chriswang94/Personal-Projects/README.md

 1. **Movies**
     - Extracts and processes various data sources to analyze relationships between movie metrics and forecast revenue
         - Random Forest
-    - Outputs to Tableau for data visualization and analysis: **Movies - Data Visualization.twbx**
+    - Outputs to Tableau for data visualization and analysis: **Movies - Visualization.twbx**
     - Implements the following programs:
         1. OMDB Requests with Caching
             * Implements a basic caching system to build a movie database over multiple runs (OMDB API)